-The luteal phase is characterised by a peak in progesterone levels — which can make some people feel drowsy.
-One 2003 review of research by the University of Sydney in Australia, published in Sports Medicine, suggested that for women doing endurance training, the mid-luteal phase is associated with increased cardiovascular strain and decreased time to exhaustion in hot conditions, most likely due to an increase in body temperature at this part of the cycle.
+The luteal phase is also characterised by a peak in progesterone levels — which can make some people feel drowsy.
+One 2003 research review by the University of Sydney, suggested that for women doing endurance training, the mid-luteal phase is associated with increased cardiovascular strain and decreased time to exhaustion in hot conditions, most likely due to an increase in body temperature at this part of the cycle.
 This is a consideration for women undertaking endurance training or planning races, particularly in hot, humid conditions.

-Impaired running performance caused by an increase in core body temperature during the luteal phase was also observed by a small 2020 study, published in the Journal of Sports Medicine and Physical Fitness by St Mary's University in the UK.
+Impaired running performance caused by an increase in core body temperature during the luteal phase was also observed by a small 2020 study by St Mary's University in the UK.
 This does not mean that you shouldn’t run or exercise during this phase, but it may feel more difficult than other phases of your cycle and knowing when to slow down is important.

 How should you exercise during the luteal phase?

-During the luteal phase, you can continue with your usual workout routine, but you may find it difficult to complete each session with your usual intensity.
+During the luteal phase, you can continue with your usual workout routine, but you may find it difficult to complete each session with your usual intensity or enthusiasm.
 Here are some exercises you might like to try during the luteal phase of your menstrual cycle.

 Yoga or Pilates

-A 2019 study by the KM Patel Institute of Physiotherapy and Ananya Physiotherapy and Nutrition Centre in India, published in the Journal of Education and Health Promotion, studied 72 participants over the course of a month, comparing the benefits of aerobic exercise to yoga for relieving premenstrual syndrome (PMS) symptoms.
+A 2019 study published in the Journal of Education and Health Promotion, studied 72 participants over the course of a month, comparing the benefits of aerobic exercise to yoga for relieving premenstrual syndrome (PMS) symptoms.
 Although aerobic exercise was effective in reducing these symptoms, those who did yoga were found to have a more significant reduction in symptoms.